Repetitions

 When given the string rwxr--r--

-, pomsky will first repeat the group 3 times (the minimum number of
+, Pomsky will first repeat the group 3 times (the lower bound).

-repetitions).
-Since there aren’t two dashes after 3 characters, it is forced to repeat a 4th time.
+Since there aren’t two dashes after 3 characters, it is forced to repeat a fourth time. rwxr

-is followed by two dashes, so pomsky finds the match rwxr--
+followed by two dashes, so Pomsky returns the match rwxr--

 match, which is the entire string, isn’t found, because the repetition is “too lazy”.